hm-lang/core/proposals/README.md

 TODO: calling `print` is technically an impurity, although it would be nice to be able to make an exception here since stdout can be thought of as outside of the control of the program to read from.
+Users who pipe stdout into a file are creating an impure function from a pure function (e.g., print can be pure).

 TODO: discussion on how it's impossible to copy impure functions unless they are explicitly typed as copyable.  e.g., reading or writing to a file